-If you choose to live off-campus, you will enjoy more freedom and can be in control of what restrictions you place.
+If you choose to live off campus, you will enjoy more freedom and can be in control of what restrictions you place.
 Most likely, you will also not be sharing a room with someone else, so you can have your own room.
-You are also able to get a year-long lease so you will not have to move all of your stuff out right after finals.
+You are also able to get a year-long housing contract so you will not have to move all of your stuff out right after finals.
 Typically, while you live in a dorm, it can be closed during certain holidays and you can not access it until the residence opens again.
-But, if you live off-campus near UF, you can access your home whenever you want.
+But, if you live off campus near UF, you can access your home whenever you want.

 At The Retreat at Gainesville, students can enjoy their individual freedoms while still residing close to UF’s campus.
 From The Retreat, your commute can be completed in just minutes, rather than waiting for inconvenient bus schedules.

-Renting an apartment is a popular choice for college students who wish to live off-campus.
-Rent tends to be cheaper than living in a house; some complexes even offer to cover a lot of your utilities.
+Renting an apartment is a popular choice for college students who wish to live off campus.
+Installment payments tend to be cheaper than living in a house; some complexes even offer to cover a lot of your utilities.
 UF student apartments frequently have access to a landlord who will make repairs if anything breaks.
 This is extremely convenient, because not only will you not have to pay for repairs, but you will also not have to pay for the labor or attempt to do it yourself.
-Some off-campus student apartments will also provide complimentary amenities such as a pool, gym and common areas.
+Some off campus student apartments will also provide complimentary amenities such as a pool, gym, and common areas.
 Some even provide social activities where you can meet people and invite your friends and family.

 In relation to other forms of Gainesville student housing, houses are bigger, so you will have more areas to clean.
-You will also need to figure out if the person who you are renting from will hire services to make repairs or mow the lawn.
-If they do not, these may be both costly and time-consuming considerations.
+You will also need to figure out if the person who you give installment payments to will hire services to make repairs or mow the lawn.
+If they do not, there may be both costly and time-consuming considerations.
 If you rent a house, you may also need to consider that you might be surrounded by families.
 They will be more sensitive to noise, and therefore, if you have a louder lifestyle, you might want an area that predominantly houses college students.